EvanS671/25SP-ITSE2302-E-Suarez-Module7/README.md

 # 25SP-ITSE2302-E-Suarez
-This will be a website about my family pet which is my cat Apollo.
+This will be a website about selling T shirts.